There are three elements of our PE program: Physical Education classroom instruction, intramurals, and the Health program.

 Students have PE in their timetable daily with an emphasis on movement, cooperation and fitness in a wide variety of physical activities.
 A focus of personal best is the target of all aspects of our program.

-Self-directed intramural activities take place during lunch break with a fun, lifelong appreciation for sport as the focus.
+Self-directed and directed intramural activities take place during lunch break with a fun, lifelong appreciation for sport as the focus.
 During the 2020-21 school year each homeroom will have one assigned time during lunch over a two week schedule that they can access the gymnasium for pre-determined activities.
 Participation is not mandatory but encouraged.

 The Health program has been integrated into PE during FitLOG days with the focus being classroom discussions.

 Interscholastic extracurricular athletic teams are available for competition between schools and are for both genders at both the junior (Grade 7/8) and senior level (Grade 8/9) or at each grade level (grade 7, 8 and 9) depending on the sport.
 Participation in these programs is optional, on a tryout basis.
 Please see out Athletics page for more details.